lipemat/go-live-update-urls/readme.txt

 <h4>Features</h4>
-* Database table by table selection
+* Database table by table selection.
-* Supports serialized data in options and meta tables
+* Updates serialized data in core tables.
-* Very easy to use admin page - which may be found under Tools
+* Very easy to use admin page - which may be found under Tools.

 <h4>Updates Entire Site including</h4>
 * Posts